JimtheBurger/PoOOS-LargeProject/README.md

 # PoOOS-LargeProject
 Large Project for Processes of Object Oriented Software (Group 4)

-This is ONLY finished for MERN B, MERN C has had errors and isn't working.

 The default branch is "master" as that is what Heroku uses.
 Feel free to edit.

 To have this working on your computer you will need